DjangoGirls/tutorial/en/python_introduction/README.md

     >>> print(lottery)
     [59, 42, 30, 19, 12, 3, 199]

 If you want to show only the first number, you can do this by using __indexes__.
 An index is the number that says where in a list an item occurs.
-Computer people like to start counting at 0, so the first object in your list is at index 0, the next one is at 1, and so on.
+Programmers prefer to start counting at 0, so the first object in your list is at index 0, the next one is at 1, and so on.
 Try this:

     >>> print(lottery[0])
     59